The 7 Biggest Blunders You Don’t Want to Make Choosing a Shower Pan

 Since you’re reading this article you deserve a round of applause.
-Learning about shower pans is as sexy and ‘interesting’ as seeing your Mother in Law ‘attempting’ to imitate your teenage daughter’s hot new look.
+Learning about shower pans is as sexy and ‘interesting’ as seeing your Mother in Law ‘attempting’ to look young with a skirt which is too short or pants which are too tight.
 Not a pretty picture.
 Certainly not sexy.

 Shower pans literally get walked on and ignored daily.
 They get no respect.